-Emerging EL Students enter the emerging level having limited receptive and produce English skills.
-As they progress through this level, they start to respond to more varied communication tasks using learned words and phrases with increasing ease.
-ELPAC Level RIT/Lexile Range Elective Course Options Details Level 1 or Novice 121-167/BR-0L Rosetta Stone English 2-3 Online program to help students develop fundamental English language skills.
-Level 1 or Novice 121-167/BR-0L ELL Foundations Level 1 (Edmentum) Online course that facilitates the learning of academic vocabulary, reading comprehension and analysis.
-Level 1 or Novice 121-167/BR400L-565L System 44 System 44 is recommended for students who need phonics support in both their first language and English.
+Level 1 or 121-167/BR- Rosetta Stone English Online program to help students develop fundamental Novice 0L 2-3 English language skills.
+Level 1 or 121-167/BR- ELL Foundations Level Online course that facilitates the learning of academic vocabulary, reading comprehension and analysis.
+Novice 0L 1 (Edmentum) Level 1 or Novice 121-167/ BR400L-565L System 44 System 44 is recommended for students who need phonics support in both their first language and English.

 Expanding ELs (Low) Students entering the expanding level can use English to learn and communicate about a range of topics and academics.
 They begin to refashion learned phrases and sentences in English to meet their immediate communication and learning needs.
-ELPAC Level RIT/Lexile Range Core Course Options Details Level 2 or Intermediate 165-198/BR-650L ELD II A/B (Edge Fundamentals) ELD course incorporates reading, writing, listening, and speaking in various literary contexts which guide instruction to move students to advance towards English fluency.
-Level 2 or Intermediate 165-198/450L-750L ELD III A/B (Edge A) ELD course provides explicit, rigorous, focused, and guided instruction to students in reading, writing, speaking, and listening.
+ELPAC Level evel RIT/Lexile Range ELA/ELD and Details Intervention Courses Grade 8 Level 2 or Intermediate 155>/BR190L> McGraw Hill System 44 StudySync provides differentiated resources to suppor ELs to progress in their English language development System 44 is recommended for students who need phonics support in both their first language and English.